 Initially established in 1996 as a project of International HIV/AIDS Alliance, KHANA operated as an NGO from 1997 and was officially registered as a local NGO in 2000.
 Since then it has operated as a linking organization of the International HIV/AIDS Alliance and is one of the most respected and recognized organizations focusing on HIV and AIDS in Cambodia today.

 A Christian organization, MAP International maintains an affirmed commitment to diversity and equal opportunity in the fulfillment of its global mission.
 MAP offers its services to all people, regardless of their religion, gender, race, nationality or ethnic background.
 MAP International promotes the total health of people living in the world’s poorest communities by partnering to provide essential medicine, promote community health development, and prevent and mitigate disease, disaster and other health threats.

 The Southern African NGO Network was founded in 1987.
-Over the past 21 years it has developed into a dynamic civil society organization with a history closely linked to the social and political changes experienced by South Africa during its transition to democracy.
+Since then, it has developed into a dynamic civil society organization with a history closely linked to the social and political changes experienced by South Africa during its transition to democracy.
 SangoNet is a development information portal for NGOs in South Africa.